St Thomas à Becket C of E Primary School

 I am a design technologist.

-At St Thomas à Becket, we value Design Technology.
-Design and technology is an inspiring, rigorous and practical subject.
-Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+At St Thomas a Becket, children design and make products that solve real and relevant problems within a variety of contexts.
+Through evaluation of past and present Design and Technology, they develop a critical understanding of its impact on daily life and the wider world.
 They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
-Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
-Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
-High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.
+Children learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.

 English - Reading